Tomato Gravy | Red Sauce

-It is so satisfying ladling this pasta sauce onto your macaroni because you know that you are going to have a meal that will be both filling and delicious.
+It is so satisfying to ladle this pasta sauce onto your macaroni because you know that you will have a meal that will be both filling and delicious.
+The melding of the flavors is simply out of this world.

 - My mother used to make her gravy with green bell peppers; I prefer red bell peppers, so choose which one you prefer.